maplibre/demotiles/README.md

-# MapLibre sample world map - demotiles

-This is the sample vector map displayed on the frontpage of https://maplibre.org - used in the helloworld examples and CI tests of @MapLibre organization.

-It demonstrates the usage of simple vector tiles with the *MapLibre World* map style.

-Hosted as static files directly on GitHub Pages, serverless, no keys, runs offline as well.

 ## Demo

 See the live preview at https://demotiles.maplibre.org.
 You can also access the style as JSON for testing in mobile or other style tools.